 ~/gowin$ openFPGALoader --detect write to ram Jtag frequency : requested 6.00MHz -> real 6.00MHz index 0: idcode 0x100981b manufacturer Gowin family GW1NSR model GW1NSR-4C irlength 8

-And this is related with the next.
+And this is related to the next.
 In the Verilog code of my FIR filter, the multiplication blocks are inferred, there is not an instantiation of the MACC os DSP block, simply I use the symbol ‘*’ to tell the synthesizer that there it has to infer a MULT block.
-In this case, all the signals has a width of 16 bits.
+In this case, all the signals have a width of 16 bits.

 /* MACC structure */ assign input_b0 = input_pipe0 * b0_int; assign input_b1 = (input_pipe1 * b1_int) + input_b0; assign input_b2 = (input_pipe2 * b2_int) + input_b1; assign input_b3 = (input_pipe3 * b3_int) + input_b2; assign input_b4 = (input_pipe4 * b4_int) + input_b3; assign input_b5 = (input_pipe5 * b5_int) + input_b4; assign input_b6 = (input_pipe6 * b6_int) + input_b5; assign input_b7 = (input_pipe7 * b7_int) + input_b6; assign input_b8 = (input_pipe8 * b8_int) + input_b7;

-When we implement that, the result is the shown below.
+When we implement that, the result is shown below.

-We can see that the DSP blocks used is 0, on the other hand, there are 158 logic blocks configured as ALU.
-These Configurable Logic Units (CLU) are able to perform multiplications, as you can see in the datasheet of the device, in the page 15(89), where the configurations of the CLU are explained.
+We can see that the DSP blocks used are 0, on the other hand, there are 158 logic blocks configured as ALU.
+These Configurable Logic Units (CLU) can perform multiplications, as you can see in the datasheet of the device, on page 15(89), where the configurations of the CLU are explained.
 I tried also to change the structure of this block, in order to force the use of DSP blocks, by changing the polarity of the reset and adding a clock enable signal to the multiplication with the same result.

 To make the IDE use the available DSP blocks, we have to include in the design the corresponding IP with the operation that we want to perform.
-In order to use the DSP blocks to implement the FIR filter, we have to configure the block to perform a multiplication followed by an adder.
+To use the DSP blocks to implement the FIR filter, we have to configure the block to perform a multiplication followed by an adder.
 This operation can be performed by the IP MULTALU.

-In the configuration we select the width of the inputs, and the configurator will select the appropiate configuration for the DSP block.
-If the widths of the inputs is less than 18, only one multiplicator will be used, and the IP used will be MULTALU18x18.
+In the configuration, we select the width of the inputs, and the configurator will select the appropriate configuration for the DSP block.
+If the widths of the inputs are less than 18, only one multiplicator will be used, and the IP used will be MULTALU18x18.
 If one of the inputs exceeds the width of the IP, the configurator will change to the IP MULTALU36x18, and both multiplicators of the DSP block will be used.

-In the case that only one multiplier was used, the other one cannot be accessible if we use this IP, in other words, we are missusing the device.
-In order to force the use of both multiplicators, the IP we have to use is MULTADDALU.
+In the case that only one multiplier was used, the other one cannot be accessible if we use this IP, in other words, we are misusing the device.
+To force the use of both multiplicators, the IP we have to use is MULTADDALU.

 In this case, 2 multiplications are performed, but the width of each one can not exceed 18 bits.
-Then, the result of both multiplications can be added or substracted.
+Then, the result of both multiplications can be added or subtracted.

-To implement the 8th order FIR filter, we have to develop the Verilog module considering the limitation in width of each IP.
-For internal widths of 18 bits or less, we can use the 4xMULTADDALU, and the outputs has to be added using logic.
-I case of symmetric coefficients, we can use only 2.
-On the other hand, if the internal width of the module is greater than 18 bits, the structure of the FIR filter changes at all, since a different IP has to be used.
-In case of width greater than 36 bits, the FPGA will use the logic to implement the operations, which is less optimized.
+To implement the 8th-order FIR filter, we have to develop the Verilog module considering the limitation in the width of each IP.
+For internal widths of 18 bits or less, we can use the 4xMULTADDALU, and the outputs have to be added using logic.
+In the case of symmetric coefficients, we can use only 2.
+On the other hand, if the internal width of the module is greater than 18 bits, the structure of the FIR filter changes completely, since a different IP has to be used.
+In case of a width greater than 36 bits, the FPGA will use the logic to implement the operations, which is less optimized.

-At this point, I can ask you, Will you use this FPGA for digital signal processing?, For me the answer is clear, absolutely yes!
-Even this model with only 8 DSP blocks (16 multipliers), can be an excellent partner to perform a filtering (we can use folding), or an FFT, always knowing its limitations.
-I see this FPGA as couple of a processor, running high speed signal processing and communicating with the processor via SPI.
+At this point, I can ask you, Will you use this FPGA for digital signal processing?
+For me, the answer is clear, absolutely yes!
+Even this model with only 8 DSP blocks (16 multipliers), can be an excellent partner to perform filtering (we can use folding, or an FFT, always knowing its limitations.
+I see this FPGA as a couple of a processor, running high-speed signal processing and communicating with the processor via SPI.

-As we always say in the blog, this kind of FPGAs are one more tool we have to use in our developments, and it is up to us to use them in the right development.
+As we always say in the blog, this kind of FPGA is one more tool we have to use in our developments, and it is up to us to use them in the right development.